 and so much more, you’re going to want to buy a SIM card in Greece!
 Our data plans have saved us multiple times from getting lost, getting on the wrong metro and avoiding tourist-trap restaurants.

 While you could rely on wifi, it’s not a very safe option for your data and privacy.
 Most free wifi spots are public which means they aren’t protected in any way.
 If you care about your privacy and data, it’s best to get data instead of relying on wifi.
 When we do connect to wifi, we always make sure to have our VPN on.
-If you want to know more, we wrote a review about the best VPNs for digital nomads.
+If you want to know more, we wrote a review about the best digital nomad VPN.